-The new EU General Data Protection Regulation (GDPR) standardises the protection of personal data across the EU, and will come into force on 25 May 2018.
+The new EU General Data Protection Regulation (GDPR) standardises the protection of personal data across the EU, and came into force on 25 May 2018.
 National legislation within Germany, Austria and Switzerland, as well as in other countries, is currently being aligned with this regulation.
 As a result, seamless data security and transparency will be adhered to (even more) closely for the use of personal data in the future.
 The GDPR will affect organisations, and IT in particular, in various ways:

 Liability for data breaches

 The loss of protectable personal data goes hand-in-hand with hefty fines - whether for a direct client partner or contractor.

 Lex loci solutionis

 Where the service is rendered - i.e. your headquarters - is irrelevant.
 The EU headquarters of the affected individuals is decisive.

 Impact assessment for data protection (losses)